 Adrian Skerrett is a businessman and conservationist born in Stoke-on-Trent, UK, resident in Seychelles since 1980 and naturalised since 1994.
 He has authored or co-authored many books about Seychelles and its natural history including Birds of Seychelles (2001, revised 2011), Aldabra (2006) and Outer Islands of Seychelles (2010) together with scientific articles and many popular articles.
 He co-authored the first Seychelles Inventory of Important Bird Areas.
 He founded Seychelles Bird Records Committee in 1992 and has added many new species to the Seychelles bird list.
-Over the years he has served as a Trustee on Seychelles Islands Foundation, Seychelles Heritage Foundation, Marine Conservation Society Seychelles, Nature Protection Trust of Seychelles, Wildlife Clubs, the Seychelles Centre for Marine Technology-Marine Parks Authority and Island Conservation Society UK.
+Over the years he has served as a Trustee on Seychelles Islands Foundation, Seychelles Heritage Foundation, Marine Conservation Society Seychelles, Nature Protection Trust of Seychelles, Wildlife Clubs of Seychelles, the Seychelles Centre for Marine Technology-Marine Parks Authority and Island Conservation Society UK.
 He is the Seychelles representative for the African Bird Club and Royal Naval Birdwatching Society and a member of the BirdLife International's Rare Bird Club.
-In business, he serves on the Board of Directors of 14 Seychelles-registered companies, including nine as Chairman.
+In business, he serves on the Board of Directors of 13 Seychelles-registered companies, including nine as Chairman.

 Glenny Savy was born and bred in Seychelles.
 He has been the Executive Chairman of the Islands Development Company since 1982 and the Chairman of the Seychelles Fishing Authority since 1987.
 He graduated in Economics at the University of Merdoch (Australia) and later obtained a pilot license in the Republic of South Africa.
 He was also trained and licensed as a professional diver in Australia and Seychelles.
 In the early 1980s, he initiated the first environmental conservation projects in the outer islands of Seychelles managed by IDC in close collaboration with several wildlife specialists.
 Later, he developed links with the Nature Protection Trust of Seychelles for the environmental management of Silhouette Island over a period of 14 years to 2011.
 Glenny Savy also worked in tourism development in several islands of Seychelles including Alphonse, Desroches and Silhouette and he serves as a director on the Boards of a number of private Seychelles-registered companies.